30. Saving Mr. Banks

 Recovery Pluses: Travers might seem simply ornery and conceited in the beginning of the film.
 However, the audience slowly glimpses the tragedy but also imagination in her life.
 Disney, on the other hand, is only sentimental in her eyes.
 By the end, the author disagrees with him in many ways but also understands him better.
 Other characters are given more depth so that viewers understand each of them better.
 His leg was shot, his daughter is disabled, her way of loving people is bringing them sweets, etc. What is on the surface is not the whole story.
 Our culture tends to focus on appearance and first impressions.
 Saving Mr. Banks invites us to see people as more than they first appear to be.

 One of the great struggles in Travers life was her father’s alcoholism.
 Despite his love for his daughters and joy in life, he drank until his untimely death.
 This greatly impacted his daughter, causing her to grow up far too quickly.
 Ginty, as he called her, learned to care for her parents instead of living a normal life.
 None of this is positive, of course, but it shows the impact that addiction has on families.
 By the end, hope for healing also is portrayed.
 Through the film of Mary Poppins, Travers and Disney are able to redeem their fathers.

 My mother questioned my idea to see a movie alone.
 In her mind, the notion of going to the theater by oneself made no sense.
 However, I am very glad that I chose this film and took a chance.
 Not only was the time alone relaxing, this movie touched me deeply.
 Brilliant acting and a clever script added to the experience.
-Some have complained about the portrayal of Disney as near perfect and the happy ending.
-Valid points are made, but this film can also be enjoyed if one views it with an opinion mind.
+Some have complained about the portrayal of Disney as near perfect and the happy ending which are valid points.
 Sometimes it does take a spoonful of sugar to get the medicine down.

 Saving Mr. Banks on the Disney website